backdrop-contrib/tatsu/README.md

 # Tatsu
-A flexible sub theme of BASIS (theme provided by core).
+A flexible sub theme of BASIS that allows a site editor or manager to make maximum color/visual customizations through the user interface.

-The purpose of this theme is to create a simple and flexible theme in the contrib space (based on Basis) in ways that make it easier for users to modify an out of the box theme through the UI.

 We think that there is demand for this kind of theme in the contrib space and welcome both feature and design suggestions.
+Let's make this a community project.

-NOTE: We are still early in development and will try to keep things as stabile as possible, however be prepared for changes.
+NOTE: We are still early in development and will try to keep things as stabile as possible, however be prepared for significant changes.

 We found the name Tatsu on a list of good names for Dragons and later learned that it is also the name of a roller coaster in California, USA.